LOTTERY REGISTRATION OPENS MAY 1, 2020!

 LOTTERY AUTO-ENTRY STIPULATIONS

-Provided they have an approved qualifier, the following will bypass the lottery and automatically receive entry to the 2020 Crow Pass Crossing (entry fees still apply):
+Provided they have an approved qualifier, the following will bypass the lottery and automatically receive entry to the 2020 Crow Pass Crossing.
+Entry fees still apply and AUTO-ENTRANTS MUST STILL REGISTER BETWEEN MAY 1-5.

 — Top 5 male and female finishers from 2018 and 2019